What is a domain?

 When you sign up for a Google Cloud product, you provide the primary domain name you want to use with your services.
 This must either be a domain name you already own, or you can purchase a domain during the sign-up process.
 Choose this name carefully as it becomes the main brand for your Google services and you can’t change the name later.

 This lets users access your Google services or business web sites at easy-to-remember addresses such as mail.yourdomain.com, www.yourdomain.com, or simply yourdomain.com.

-If your organization owns multiple Internet domains, you can add these to your Google account at no additional cost.
+If your organization owns multiple internet domains, you can add these to your Google account at no extra cost.
 That way, users at all your domains can use your Google services.
 For example, a retailer might have domains for different product lines, or a state university might own a domain for each campus.